-If you are writing a large quantity of cards, resist the urge to write the same thing on everyone's note.
+If you are writing a large number of cards, resist the urge to write the same thing on everyone's note.
 I can't stress enough how important it is to personalize the information.
 Otherwise, the recipient of the card does not truly feel appreciated, and your efforts in writing thank you cards are wasted.

-Keep thank you notes simple, short and personalized.
+Keep thank you notes simple, short, and personalized.
 You'll be finished with them before you know it.

 Sumit Kumar from Singrauli on March 25, 2018:

 This is a great post and well written.
 I have a similar post on Funny Ways To Say Thank You - https://stylewhack.com/funny-ways-to-say-thank-you...

 AJ Long from Pennsylvania on May 08, 2014: